-Our film workshops do not require any type of prior skill level to get into the program.
-Instructors will work with your child at the level that they are at.
-Your child will improve and learn new skills whether they are a beginner or have been acting or creating films for years.
+Film workshops are open admission.
+Instructors will work with your child at their level.
+Your child will improve and learn new skills, whether they are a beginner or have been acting or creating films for years.

 - Closed-toe shoes